matomo-org/matomo/README.md

 See https://matomo.org/docs/installation/

-(Alternatively you could also [deploy Matomo from the Git repository.](https://matomo.org/faq/how-to-install/faq_18271/))
+(When using Matomo for development you need to [install Matomo from the Git repository.](https://matomo.org/faq/how-to-install/faq_18271/))

 ## Free trial